 The two FDA-approved uses for gabapentin (Neurontin) are for the treatment of partial seizures in adults and children, and also to reduce pain stemming from nerve damage caused by shingles.

-However, there are other uses which are not FDA-approved that came about after uncontrolled studies were sponsored by the drug manufacturer, Pfizer.
-In some cases, the preponderance of evidence does not strongly support such claims, and Pfizer was sued for false advertising claims.
+Other uses came about after uncontrolled studies were sponsored by the drug manufacturer, but the evidence did not strongly support the drug manufacturer’s claims.
+Pfizer was sued for false advertising as a result.
 Such marketing practices are illegal; however, the prescribing for off label uses does not carry the same legal repercussions.

 Hot flashes related to menopause